aashtonnz/eight-queens/README.md

 The adjustable parameters have been set to values determined through experimentation.
 However the intention of this project was to implement a genetic algorithm, so certain parameters were restricted.
 For example, one might increase the mutation rate to 100%, but this would not be consistent with natural evolution.

 This program is successful in finding an optimal solution approximately a third of the time.

+### Files

+* Solution vectors are represented as objects in *QueenDist2.java*.
+* The genetic algorithm is implemented in *TournamentGA2.java* as an object.
+This allows several genetic algorithms to be run at the same time and with different parameters.
+* The application *GAApp.java* runs the genetic algorithm.